GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

 The template requires the following parameters:
 * inputTableSpec: Table in BigQuery to read from in form of: my-project:my-dataset.my-table.
 Either this or query must be provided.
-* targetNodeAddresses: URL to Elasticsearch node or CloudId
+* connectionUrl: Elasticsearch URL in format http://hostname:[port] or Base64 encoded CloudId
-* writeDataset: The write Dataset used to build index in format: logs-gcp.{Dataset}-{Namespace}
-* writeNamespace: The write Namespace used to build index in format: logs-gcp.{Dataset}-{Namespace}
-* writeDocumentType: The write document type toward which the requests will be issued, ex: my-document-type
+* writeIndex: The write index toward which the requests will be issued, ex: my-index
 * writeElasticsearchUsername: Write Elasticsearch username used to connect to Elasticsearch endpoint
 * writeElasticsearchPassword: Write Elasticsearch password used to connect to Elasticsearch endpoint